LocationSanjia, Xingbin, Laibin, China

 Architect in ChargeMu Wei / Advanced Architecture Lab, Zhou Chao / Atelier UPA

-From the architect.
+Text description provided by the architects.
 The South Yard, namely a southern courtyard, is located in Sanjia, Yangshan Village, Guling Town, Mashan County, Nanning, Guangxi Province.
 Through ages, this tranquil and plain village has been settled by three clans: Huang, Liang and Tang, thus named Sanjia (Three Surnames).
 The unparalleled Karst Landform surrounds the village, forming a green barrier naturally.
 In the bottom of mountains, a brooklet flows slowly through the village, with children swimming and housewives washing vegetables and clothes beside it.
 The melodious sound of three-part folk music comes from far away, attractive and pleasant to the ear.

 The birth of the South Yard begins with the 'Beautiful Village Reconstruction Project'.
 Under the dramatic reconstruction of village, most of old houses were removed, leaving a lonely old cob-brick house beside a creek, hidden in a corn field.
 Originally as a private dwelling with a history of more than sixty years, the house has been repaired many times by its owner, ended up abandoned.
 And its owner built a new brick-concrete house in the opposite of the river.
 Partly dilapidated, its adobe walls was mottled and ruined and the inner space was cramped and dim.
 But surprisingly the gable wall forward brooklet was intact with a angle of its roof nearly 45°.
 Shaded by verdant hills in the distance and surrounded by new houses of village, It looks considerably unique.